rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/AsyncPipe/AsyncPipe-fundamentals.md

 AsyncPipe accepts as argument an observable or a promise, calls subcribe or attaches a then handler, then waits for the asynchronous result before passing it through to the caller.

+## Why use the async pipe ?

+#### Because it automatically subscribes and unsubscribes from Observables as the component gets instantiated or destroyed, which is a great feature.

+#### This is especially important in the case of long-lived observables like for example certain Observables returned by the router or by AngularFire.

+#### Also because it makes our programs easier to read and more declarative, with fewer state variables in our component classes.

 #### Further Reading

 [https://malcoded.com/posts/angular-async-pipe/](https://malcoded.com/posts/angular-async-pipe/)